 (30) Then the sign of the Son of Man will appear in the sky; all the nations of the earth will beat their breasts, when they see the Son of Man coming in the clouds of heaven with power and great glory.

-God created the sources of light in the sky to illumine and manage the day and night.
+God created the sources of light in the sky to illumine and manage the day and the night.
 “God made the two great lights, the greater one to govern the day, and the lesser one to govern the night, and the stars” (Gen 1:16).
-However, as part of tribulation at the return of Christ, they halt their function.
-At that time, he will appear in the sky.
+However, as part of tribulation at the return of Christ, they halt their function, followed by his appearance in the sky.

 the sign of the Son of Man will appear in the sky